top of page

 Frequently Asked Questions about Interfaith Couples Therapy

-Do you only work with Jewish/non-Jewish couples?
+Do you work with Jewish-Christian couples?